 Established on Florida State's campus on November 11, 2011, the Student Veterans Center (SVC) acts as the hub for veteran support and success initiatives.
-Its establishment was aided by the work of student veterans on campus at the time - one of which was Jared Lyon who is currently serving as the CEO of Student Veterans of America in Washington D.C. - and the university president at the time, Eric J. Barron.
+Its establishment was fueled by the advocacy of student veterans on campus at the time (including Jared Lyon who is currently serving as the CEO of Student Veterans of America in Washington D.C.) and the university president at the time, Eric J. Barron.
 Colonel Billy Francis took on the role of director of the SVC, transitioning from his position leading Florida State's Air Force ROTC program.

 Florida State University takes enormous pride in the high levels of success its student veterans are achieving, which have positioned the university as a national leader for student-veteran support.
 In particular, the exceptionally high retention and graduation rates FSU student veterans now attain – which are significantly higher than just a few years ago – can be traced to state and university investments in veterans.
 By building on the benefits afforded veterans through the Florida G.I.
 Bill, FSU is maximizing the state's return on this educational investment.
-As a result, veterans at Florida State are earning degrees and excelling into meaningful careers at substantially higher rates than the national average.
+As a result, veterans at Florida State are earning degrees and launching into meaningful careers at substantially higher rates than the national average.
 Accordingly, their post-service quality of life, and contributions to their local communities, are significantly enhanced.

 Veteran success at Florida State can be attributed to three broad objectives: (1) initiating, cultivating and sustaining relationships between veterans and the FSU community through the Student Veterans Center, (2) providing tangible resources and activities designed to foster these veterans' sense of connectedness to the university, and (3) raising awareness among the university community of the student veteran experience.